L0adn9/Movie-recommendation-system/README.md

-# 🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System using Collaborative Filtering

 This project implements a **movie recommendation engine** using **collaborative filtering** techniques in two separate Jupyter notebooks: